LauraBertola/Tutorials/RADseq/Ipyrad.md

 You exit the text editor with `CTRL + X` (note it lists the most common commands at the bottom of the screen).
 It will then ask you if you want to save the changes, so you'll have to say `Y`.

-Once we start running the analysis Ipyrad will create several new directories to hold the output of each step for this assembly.
+Once we start running the analysis ipyrad will create several new directories to hold the output of each step for this assembly.
 By default the new directories are created in the `project_dir` directory and use the prefix specified by the `assembly_name` parameter.
 For this example assembly all the intermediate directories will be of the form: `/Tutorial_RADseq/cheetah_*`.

 **Step 1: Loading/Demultiplexing the raw data**

 Sometimes, you'll receive your data as a huge pile of reads, and you'll need to split it up and assign each read to the sample it came from.
 This is called demultiplexing and is done by unique barcodes which allow you to recognize individual samples.
 In that case, you'll have to provide a path to the raw non-demultiplexed fastq files `[2]` and the path to the barcode file `[3]` in your params file.
 In our case, the samples are already demultiplexed and we have 1 file per sample.
 The path to these files is indicated in `[4]` in the params file.
-Even though we do not need to demultiplex our data here, we still need to run this step to import the data into Ipyrad.
+Even though we do not need to demultiplex our data here, we still need to run this step to import the data into ipyrad.

 >**Note on step 1:** If we would have data which need demultiplexing, Step 1 will create a new folder, called `cheetah_fastqs`.
 Because our data are already demultiplexed, this folder will not be created.